Introduction

 In addition to clojure.core

-, the following namespaces are available in babashka.
+, the following libraries / namespaces are available in babashka.

 Some are available through pre-defined aliases in the user